-At the heart of our work with management in factories is clear and open dialogue about the standards we expect.
+At the heart of our work with management in factories, is clear and open dialogue about the standards we expect.

 That’s why we run external workshops to provide training and support on relevant issues.
 These workshops give factories and suppliers the chance to learn from one another away from the day-to-day running of the factory.
 The format depends on what works best for those involved.
 In Turkey for example, we usually run day-long workshops covering lots of different topics.
 This might include a focus on individual clauses of our Code of Conduct, an overview of new legislation like the UK Modern Slavery Act, a refresher on fire safety training, or even how to plan for an earthquake.

 Workshops are usually delivered by a member of the Primark Ethical Trade and Environmental Sustainability Team but we also work alongside other expert organisations.
 For example, in South East Asia we joined the Better Work programme, a collaboration between the United Nation’s International Labour Organization (ILO) and the International Finance Corporation (IFC), a member of the World Bank Group.
 The programme is designed to bring together different groups within the garment industry to improve factory working conditions and promote respect for workers’ labour rights.
-Over 120 factories making products for Primark currently participate in the program.
-As well as assessing how each factory complies with international labor standards, Better Work also gives practical assistance to each factory to help workers and employers address and fix any issues that have been identified.
+Over 120 factories making products for Primark currently participate in the programme.
+As well as assessing how each factory complies with international labour standards, Better Work also gives practical assistance to each factory to help workers and employers address and fix any issues that have been identified.
 Being part of Better Work means each factory is given support and guidance from one central body.
 This is an effective approach as it avoids one factory participating in multiple initiatives that are offered by each of the brands or retailers it manufactures for.

 SUPPORTING WORKERS IN FACTORIES

 We believe that if we help workers better understand what they can and should expect from their employer, we can help empower workers and further improve working conditions in factories.
-That’s why we run a number of programs developed with workers, for workers.
+That’s why we run a number of programmes developed with workers, for workers.
 For example, in Bangladesh, China and South India we’ve found that imagery can be an effective way to bring to life the different elements of our Code of Conduct for factory workers.
-We’ve worked with local partners to create worker posters that visualize the code, helping workers in participating factories to better understand it.
+We’ve worked with local partners to create worker posters that visualise the code, helping workers in participating factories to better understand it.

-As well as working with factories to help them understand and meet the standards Primark expects, we also run a number of education programs for workers and factories so we can help further improve conditions in the garment and textile industry.
+As well as working with factories to help them understand and meet the standards Primark expects, we also run a number of education programmes for workers and factories so we can help further improve conditions in the garment and textile industry.
 Click next to find out more.